lammps/learning/src/file_format.rst

 ****************

 The first file of the two is usually referred to as a `data file`.
-Its format is rather strict and you can see that there are general information at the top of the file and several sections starting with a capitalized word, a blank line and some numbers.
+Its format is rather strict, containing:
+* a "header" block, which must come first in the file, and
+* several "data sections", each of which:
+  * starts with a capitalized keyword (such as "Atoms" or "Velocities")
+  * followed by a blank line
+  * and then a block of numbers (such as each atom's ID, x, y, and z velocities in "Velocities")

 Let's slowly go through all of this.

 The first part of the file is called `the header`.
 The first line of the file is always a comment that LAMMPS does not read but which can contain